CytOpT: Optimal Transport with Domain Adaptation for Interpreting Flow Cytometry data: Application to real flow cytometry data analysis

 Figure \ref{fig:bland_altman} displays a Bland-Altman plot for each of the compared method. \texttt{flowMeans} and \texttt{Cytometree} clearly stand-out with less accurate class proportions estimation that cannot compete with the good performance of \texttt{CytOpT} and \texttt{OptimalFlow}.
 Although visually \texttt{CytOpT} and \texttt{OptimalFlow} seem to yield close results, one can notice that \texttt{OptimalFlow} estimations are systematically biased as it underestimates the rarest cell populations proportions while overestimating the most represented cell populations frequencies.

-To get a more thorough comparison between \texttt{CytOpT} and \texttt{Optimalflow}, we used the Kullback-Leibler divergence to assess the discrepancy between the gold-standard class proportions derived manually and the estimation for the two methods.
+To get a more quantitative criterion to compare \texttt{CytOpT} and \texttt{Optimalflow}, we used the Kullback-Leibler divergence to assess the discrepancy between the gold-standard class proportions derived manually and the estimations of the two methods.
 Figure \ref{fig:comparison_methods} shows that on almost every data set the quality of estimation is rather close.
 However when the target data set comes from Miami, the Kullback-Leibler divergence between the benchmark and \texttt{CytOpT} estimations is significantly lower than the Kullback-Leibler divergence between the benchmark and \texttt{OptimalFlow} estimations.
 This means that in theses cases \texttt{CytOpT} performs significantly better than \texttt{OptimalFlow}.
 We account for theses results by the spatial shift between the source and the target.
-This spatial shifting is displayed on Figure \ref{fig:Stanford_Miami_Shift}.
 To end this comparison, we present in Figure \ref{fig:barplot_estimation} a comparison of the class proportions estimation between \texttt{CytOpT} and \texttt{OptimalFlow} in two cases.
 The first case is the worst estimation for \texttt{Optimalflow}, namely, when the target data set is Miami3C.
 In this case, \texttt{OptimalFlow} overestimates very much the proportion of CD4 effector and the proportion of CD4 activated.
 The second case corresponds to the worst estimation for \texttt{CytOpT}, namely when the target data set is Nhlbi3B.
 If \texttt{OptimalFlow} performs slightly better in this case, \texttt{CytOpT} still offers an acceptable and competitive estimation.